sebapersson/PEtab.jl/docs/src/tutorials/sciml/starting_tutorial.md

   simulation.
 - [Importing PEtab SciML](@ref import_petab_scimlproblem): import problems in the
   PEtab-SciML standard format.
+- [Plotting learned functions](@ref sciml_plotting): How to plot the learned neural network function for UDE problems.

 In addition, this tutorial showed how to train a UDE via a simple Adam training loop.
 More efficient training strategies are supported via